tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-2011-goals-1st-quarter-review.md

 I'm on the board for [MADPASS][2] and [PASS WIT][3].
 I was a professor for [SQL University][4] SSRS week and WIT week.
 I hosted [T-SQL Tuesday][5].
 I have other projects coming up.

-I'm still working on “no”, though.
+I'm still working on "no", though.
 I have to get better at that.
 While a fun month, March didn't leave me much time for sleep or my friends.

 Status: the SQL community is awesome.
 I'm excited to be part of it, every day.